 History of Sova´s Mills

-Probably the oldest mill in Prague stood at the site of the present Sova´s Mills in the Middle Ages.
-There were many mills on the Kampa Island at the time and they changed their names according to their owners many times.
+The oldest mill in Prague probably stood at the site of the present Sova´s Mills in the Middle Ages.
+There were many mills on Kampa Island at the time, and they changed their names according to their owners many times.

-Vaclav Sova of Liboslav, the late alderman of Prague, gained a desolate area of the present mills in 1478 and built a house, mills, sawmill and other workplaces there.
+Vaclav Sova of Liboslav, the late alderman of Prague, gained a desolate area of the present mills in 1478 and built a house, mills, sawmill and other workplaces.
 His descendants enlarged the complex and built the still existing main building with typical gables.